 International Investing Habits: Financial Planning Trends

 For the vast majority of people around the world, a comfortable retirement is a far cry from the reality many of us face.
 Financial planning, especially for retirement, isn’t at the forefront of everyone’s mind.
+That’s why we’re publishing the results from our International Investing Habits: Financial Planning Trends research which highlights some key global trends in planning for retirement.
 According to a poll of 400 UAE residents, 69% of respondents are lacking awareness of financial planning, particularly for later life.

 Similarly, in a survey by Fidelity International for Hong Kong residents in the post-80s generation, they found that while 94% of respondents have some form of savings, it’s mostly for short-term goals with no objective of saving for retirement.
 Nearly half of the post-80s generation would rather save for travel or more expensive personal items.